effiken/martin_et_al_cell_2019/README.md

 ### Requirements

-Tested on linux LSF HPC
+Tested on linux LSF HPC.
+Due to lack of support of some of the depdendencies, the script cannot run on macOS.

 1. R
 2. R packages: